curl/everything-curl/usingcurl-downloads.md

 When saving a download to a file with curl, the `--xattr` option tells curl to also store certain file metadata in "extended file attributes".
-These extended attributes are basically standardized name/value pairs stored in the file system, assuming one of the supported file systems and operating systems are used.
+These extended attributes are standardized name/value pairs stored in the file system, assuming one of the supported file systems and operating systems are used.

 Currently, the URL is stored in the `xdg.origin.url` attribute and, for HTTP, the content type is stored in the `mime_type` attribute.
 If the file system